Da-lat/MSc-Dissertation-NLP-Twitter-Conspiracies/README.md

 # MSc-Dissertation-NLP-Twitter-Conspiracies
-Analysing climate change related misinformation discourse from May 2019 - July 2022 on Twitter using Natural Language Processing in Python
+Analysing Climate Change related misinformation discourse from May 2019 - July 2022 on Twitter using Natural Language Processing in Python

 Abstract: